ashneeldas2/trends-sp20/Assignments/a3/README.md

 ## Question 3

-Write a function, makeSentences, that takes in an array of objects in the format {name: string, age: int, breed: string} and maps it to an array of sentences in the format "_name_ is _age_ years old, and is a _breed_."
+Write a function, makeSentences, that takes in an array of objects in the format {name: string, age: double, breed: string} and maps it to an array of sentences in the format "_name_ is _age_ years old, and is a _breed_."

 **NOTE**